|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 We drive to Cai Be in Tien Giang province where we board our boat to travel on the Tien river to Cai Be floating market.
 During the day, we get on and off the boat to explore local villages where we can see production of local specialties.
 Lunch is at a historic local home set in a lovely garden.
 We continue our boat ride stopping at a local fruit garden.
 We then cross the Tien river to Vinh Long province before continuing on to Can Tho.

-Day 4: Floating Market, return to Saigon
+Day 4: Floating Market, Return to Ho Chi Minh

 Early this morning, we visit Cai Rang floating market by boat.
-Cai Rang is a wholesale market and the sellers hang there products over their boats with a bamboo pole to advertise what they are selling.
+Cai Rang is a wholesale market and the sellers hang their products over their boats with a bamboo pole to advertise what they are selling.
 Enjoy a short walk along Ninh Kieu harbor before a visit to a small local market on land.

-Day 5: Scenic drive to Dalat
+Day 5: Scenic Drive to Dalat

 Today we enjoy a long scenic drive with several photo stops enroute to Dalat.
 We will walk over the bridge at Langa river to see the floating houses and stop to see coffee and tea plantations.
 This area is known for its coffee and tea.
 As we near Dalat, we will see many greenhouses as well as pine forests as we pass thru the mountain pass known as Preen.

 Day 6: Dalat Sites

 Today we explore Dalat, known as the city of love and famous for its flowers and French villas.
 We will visit the Crazy house, Bao Dai summer palace and take a cable car up to Truc Lam Zen monastery.
 Built to recreate the spirit of Zen Buddhism during the Tran dynasty that ruled Vietnam from 1225 to 1400.

 Day 7: Fly to Danang, To Hoi An